How to get a divorce

 Grounds for divorce

 There is only one ground to divorce, and that is that your marriage has broken down irretrievably.
-When you apply for a divorce you will need to rely on one of the following ‘facts’:

 Make an appointment with one of our specialists using our online booking system

 While the divorce process is running, we can work on sorting out financial, pensions, property and children matters.
-These matters are treated as a separate matter to your divorce, as financial proceedings must be dealt with by way of a divorce financial settlement.
+These matters are treated as separate to your divorce, as financial proceedings must be dealt with by way of a divorce financial settlement.

 We provide the very best legal support and guidance delivered in plain English.
 Find out more about how our family law experts can help you.